-A very comfortable and recently renovated double fronted pretty self catering stone cottage in the small and peaceful village of Trecastle in The Brecon Beacons and within easy walking distance to The Castle Coaching Inn.
+A very comfortable and recently renovated double fronted pretty self catering stone cottage in the small and peaceful village of Trecastle in The Brecon Beacons.

 The cottage was once part of another old village pub called The Rising Sun.
 The cottage is tucked away from the main road and with parking and a little enclosed garden.
 Behind the cottage is a newly built attractive stone shed ideal for the safe and secure storage of mountain bikes; the cottage is close to many excellent mountain bike routes.